tiendu/tiendu.github.io/_posts/2024-12-04-rust-concepts-trait.markdown

 ## Why Traits Are Powerful

-1. Organized Code

-Traits keep shared behaviors in one place.
+1. Organized Code: Traits keep shared behaviors in one place.

-2. Reusability

-Different types (like **Map** and **Chest**) can reuse the same trait without duplicating code.
+2. Reusability: Different types (like **Map** and **Chest**) can reuse the same trait without duplicating code.

-3. Flexibility

-You can add new types without changing old ones.
+3. Flexibility: You can add new types without changing old ones.
 For example:

 ```rust
 struct Artifact {